AlibabaCloudDocs/smartag/intl.en-US/Tutorials/Use SAG and CEN to access OSS.md

         -   100.98.110.0/24
         -   100.98.169.0/24
         -   100.118.102.0/24
-        For more information, see [Regions and OSS endpoints in VPCs](/intl.en-US/Developer Guide/Endpoint/Regions and endpoints.md).
+        For more information, see [OSS internal endpoints and VIP address ranges](/intl.en-US/Developer Guide/Endpoint/OSS internal endpoints and VIP address ranges.md).

     -   **Host Region**: Select the region where OSS is deployed. **China \(Shanghai\)** is selected in this example.
     -   **Host VPC**: From the drop-down list, select a VPC network that is attached to the CEN instance.